Nawaz Sharif: Early life and education

-Nawaz was born in Lahore, Punjab, on December 25, 1949.
+Nawaz was born in Lahore, Punjab, on 25 December 1949.
 The Sharif family are Punjabi-speaking Kashmiris.
-His father, Muhammad Sharif, was an upper-middle-class businessman and industrialist whose family had emigrated from Anantnag in Kashmir for business.
+His father, Muhammad Sharif, was described as a "shrewd" businessman and industrialist whose family had emigrated from Anantnag in Kashmir for business.
 They settled in the village of Jati Umra in Amritsar district, Punjab, at the beginning of the twentieth century.
 His mother's family came from Pulwama.
 After the creation of Pakistan in 1947, Nawaz's parents migrated from Amritsar to Lahore.
 His father followed the teachings of the Ahl-i Hadith.
 Though the Sharif family are known to have strong Barelvi thoughts.
 His family owns Ittefaq Group, a multimillion-dollar steel conglomerate, and Sharif Group, a conglomerate with holdings in agriculture, transport and sugar mills.
 He has two younger brothers: Shehbaz Sharif and the late Abbas Sharif, both of whom are politicians.

 Nawaz went to Saint Anthony High School.
-He graduated from the Government College University (GCU) with an art and business degree and then received a law degree from the Law College of Punjab University in Lahore.
+He was admitted into the Government College, Lahore on the basis of his skill in Kushti, a type of wrestling.
+He graduated with an art and business degree and then received a law degree from the Law College of Punjab University in Lahore.

-Kulsoom, the wife of Nawaz Sharif, had two sisters and a brother.
-On her mother's side, she was the granddaughter of the famous wrestler, The Great Gama (born Ghulam Mohammad Baksh Butt).
-Kulsoom married Nawaz Sharif in April 1970, and together they have four children: Maryam, Asma, Hassan, and Hussain.

-Nawaz Sharif attempted to play cricket in 1973 but was dismissed for a duck on the first ball he faced while playing for the Railways team against Pakistan International Airlines.
+Nawaz attempted to play cricket in 1973 but was dismissed for a duck on the first ball he faced while playing for the Railways team against Pakistan International Airlines.

 Imran Khan in his book, Pakistan: A Personal History, recalled an incident before a 1987 Cricket World Cup warm-up match against the West Indies at Gaddafi Stadium.
 "A few moments before the match started, the cricket board secretary told me that the Chief Minister of Punjab, Nawaz Sharif, would be captaining the team that day," he observed.
-Although he thought he would not play, Imran was shocked to see that Sharif had walked out to do the toss with Viv Richards in full cricket whites, which included a cricket helmet.
+Although he thought he would not play, Imran was shocked to see that Sharif had walked out to do the toss with Viv Richards in full cricket whites and a cricket helmet.
 Sharif insisted to open the batting.
 Although Mudassar Nazar was completely ready in protective cricket gear, Sharif was ready to bat with pads, a floppy hat, and "a smile."
 Imran, concerned for Sharif's safety against the West Indies' formidable pace attack, asked if an ambulance was ready.
-The match was played on October 4 in 1987.
+The match was played on 4 October in 1987.
 After five bouncers against him, the bowler bowled the sixth ball, which knocked his stumps over as it went through.
 "The CM was stupefied and most reluctant to leave the ground," Ramiz Raja recalled.